CitizensFoundation/your-priorities-app/README.md

 * Custom emoji ratings where admins can configure groups to allow up to 4 different custom emoji ratings per group instead of the voting up and down
 * AI driven recommendation engine that recommends relevant posts to users
 * Highly scalable audio and video processing engine (using Amazon Elastic Transcoder and S3)
-* Automatic Speech to Text conversion in over 20 languages (using Google's TextToSpeech API)
+* Automatic Speech to Text conversion in 28 languages (using Google's TextToSpeech API)
-* Machine translations between over 20 languages (using Google Translate API)
+* Machine translations between 28 languages (using Google Translate API)
 * Simple moderation of all content for community and groups in one place
 * Assigns an automated toxicity score for all incoming content.
 Uses the open source Perspective API, developed by the New York Times, The Economist, Guardian, Google & others.
 * Users can view and moderate their own submitted content in one place
 * Full GDPR compliance
-* Localized in over 20 languages
+* Localized in 28 languages
 * Post status system where posts can be set to open open, in progress, approved or rejected
 * Admins can easily and automatically email post status update all the people who supported or opposed posts
 * Optional categories system for posts with simple filters